 Summit House has been occupied since 2002 by solicitors Mishcon de Reya; prior to that the building had been used by the telecoms company Cable and Wireless.

-The building was awarded Grade II-listed status on 6 July 1981.
+The building, including the outer wall and railings, was awarded Grade II-listed status on 6 July 1981.

 Posted by Richard Coltman on Tuesday, September 28, 2010